|

 The nucleus of myself on guitar,

-and by now vocals, Richard Rosas on bass, and Ernie Hernandez
+and by now vocals, Rick Rosas on bass, and Ernie Hernandez

 on drums, stayed in tact through the mid-seventies.